The Huntington® Secured Credit Card Case Study

 My narrative and tone was designed to make users feel understood, educated, and supported.
 The following are some pointers from the Aspirer persona that helped guide my strategy:

-- Where to start and how to avoid making mistakes.
+• Where to start and how to avoid making mistakes.

-- Show me progress, no matter how small.
+• Show me progress, no matter how small.

-- Do more so I can do less.
+• Do more so I can do less.

-- Educate me on my options.
+• Educate me on my options.

 Content Strategy

-After the first MVP was released, which focused on BAO, we focused on the user-facing online application, known as online account originations (OAO).
-Unlike the banker origination flow (BAO), the OAO flow could be used at their convenience.
-However, OAO users didn't have some the privileges that came with the BAO flow.
+Unlike the BAO flow, the OAO flow could be used at the user's convenience.
+However, OAO users didn't have some of the privileges that came with the BAO flow.
 For example, they could not rely on a local branch or banker for immediate support.
 My content strategy for the OAO flow focused on ensuring customers felt informed and supported without the presence of a local branch.
-I've selected some quotes from user interviews that supported important myths to debunk in the user-facing flow:

 "It kind of feels like you might as well be using a prepaid card from Walmart or something.”

-–Fred, Huntington user
+Fred, Huntington user

 “I’ve never heard anything about getting your security deposit back at any time.
 If it’s a credit card why would you give a deposit?”